ssbc/rooms2/docs/Alias/Alias resolution.md

 ## Rough spec

-#TODO what if the alias is a [full alias string](Full%20alias%20string.md), how do we resolve the host domain part to the Room's SSB ID?
-Or even better, resolve to its multiserver address?
+If the input is a [full alias string](Full%20alias%20string.md), then first perform [host resolution](Host%20resolution.md) on the room server.
+Once the room's `multiserverAddress` is known, the SSB user creates a muxrpc connection with the room, and picks the `alias` part of the full alias string to perform the following algorithm:

 1. An SSB user acting as a client calls a specific [muxrpc](https://github.com/ssb-js/muxrpc/) API `resolveAlias(alias)` on the room server
     - `alias` is a supposed to be a string, a candidate [alias string](Alias%20string.md)